-The employees are entitled associate with unions for the purpose of defending and promoting their social and professional interests.
-The union associations of employees cover unions, federations, leagues and confederations.
+The employees are entitled to associate with unions for the purpose of defending and promoting their social and professional interests.
+Such associations cover unions, federations, leagues and confederations.

 3. TYPES OF REPRESENTATION

 The unions are entitled to negotiate collective labour agreements, render economic or social services to their members, participate in the preparation of labour legislation, initiate and intervene in legal and administrative proceedings concerning the interests of its members, take part in undertaking restructuring processes, establish relationship or membership in international union associations, and others.